 It is anticipated that the agricultural export subsector will continue to grow in The Bahamas, with increases in the acreage of citrus and winter vegetables planted in Abaco for the Florida market.
 Growth is also expected in the volume of winter vegetables for export, particularly cucumber, green pepper, squash, melons, and tropical fruit.

-The Gladstone Road Agricultural Centre (GRAC), on New Providence Island, consists of Food sow unit piggery was constructed at GRAC, with assistance from the Republic of China.
+The Gladstone Road Agricultural Centre (GRAC), on New Providence Island, consists of Food Technology, the Animal Feeds Unit and the Central Agricultural Station.
+In 1994, a modern 24sow unit piggery was constructed at GRAC, with assistance from the Republic of China.
 The piggery is stocked with high quality animals from the US which were intended to be used to produce improved breeding stock for sale to small pig farmers and to demonstrate a new system of pig rearing.